Fame (1980 film): Casting

 Lee Curreri, who was cast as Bruno Martelli, learned of the production while attending the Manhattan School of Music.
 During his audition, Paul McCrane performed an original song he had written, "Is It Okay If I Call You Mine?".
 He was cast as Montgomery MacNeil, and the song inspired Parker to include it in the film.
 Barry Miller, who achieved critical acclaim for his supporting role in Saturday Night Fever (1977), was cast as Ralph Garci, an aspiring actor and standup comic of Puerto Rican descent.

 Maureen Teefy, an established actress of Irish descent, was cast as Doris Finsecker, a shy and uptight Jewish girl.
 De Silva disagreed with her casting, stating, "...
 I'd envisioned [Doris] as a 16-or 17-year-old Barbra Streisand from Brooklyn, and when [Parker] cast this Irish actress that was a trouble ... that was my only reservation; I really had envisioned she was a young Barbra Streisand, a Jewish girl."
 Parker and the casting department had difficulty finding an actress for the role of Hilary Van Doren.
 Antonia Franceschi, who was previously a background dancer in Grease (1978), secured the role based on the strength of her audition.

+Designer Isaac Mizrahi, who was an 18-year-old drama major senior at the school, auditioned for the role of Montgomery.
+Although he didn't receive the role, Parker cast him in a minor role as the character Touchstone.
 Meg Tilly appears in her acting debut as a dancer.
 In his first credited screen role, Peter Rafelson, son of Bob Rafelson, plays as a musician and vocalist.